-If so-called "grace" enables a person to fulfill "a following, or intermediate condition" (i.e., a work) "as a means to grace," then "grace is no more grace" (Romans 11:6).
-And if the word "grace" is prefaced to any number of works, conditions, prerequisites, running, or willing (cf. Romans 9:16), then there would be no such concept as salvation by the works of man since all of this condition-meeting would supposedly be "all of grace."
+If "grace" enables a person to fulfill "a following, or intermediate condition" (i.e., a work) "as a means to grace," then "grace is no more grace" (Romans 11:6).
+If ANY AMOUNT of works, conditions, prerequisites, running, or willing (cf. Romans 9:16) are prefaced with the word "grace" then the concept of works salvation completely vanishes since all of this "non-meritorious, instrumental-condition-meeting" would be "according to grace" or "all of grace."

-If consistent, Ames must say that "to him that worketh is the reward NOT reckoned of debt, but of grace" since this working was "given by grace as a means to grace" (blatantly contrary to Romans 4:4 of course).
+If consistent, Ames must say that "to him that worketh is the reward NOT reckoned of debt, but of grace" since this working was "given by grace as a means to grace" (blatantly contradicting Romans 4:4).